harttraveller/minatheme/README.md

 # minatheme

 A minimalistic theme for obsidian publish.
+Features are covered in the [features](#features) section of this README.
+Notes in the [design](#design) section are potentially worth skimming.
 You can find an example of the theme on [this](https://rokosphoenix.com) site.

 ## Setup